Europe’s Entry/Exit System (EES): What Travelers Need to Know

 Keep your passport in good condition.
 The system scans your passport’s biometric chip and data page.
 Damaged passports can cause delays or rejection at automated gates.

 Track your days independently.
 Don’t rely solely on border agents telling you how many days you have left.
-Use our Schengen Calculator to plan your trips and verify your status before traveling.
+Use our Schengen Calculator to plan and verify your status before every trip.

 Make sure your exit is recorded.
-If you leave through an unusual route — a small land border crossing, for example — make sure your departure is actually logged in the system.
-An unrecorded exit means EES thinks you’re still in the Schengen Area, and your days keep counting.
+If you leave through an unusual route — a small land border crossing, for example — make sure your departure is actually logged.
+An unrecorded exit means EES thinks you’re still in the Schengen Area and your days keep counting.

-Don’t assume old tricks still work.
-Exiting through a “quiet” border to avoid detection, re-entering through a different country, counting on faded stamps — none of these strategies work against a centralized digital system.
+Don’t assume old approaches still work.
+Exiting through a quiet border, re-entering through a different country, counting on faded stamps — none of these strategies work against a centralized digital system.

 Frequently Asked Questions